 For the alternative route follow walk 8 and 9 in /Brawn/, but in reverse, to get yourself to the “spring”.
 The text is very detailed and used in conjunction with the map the instructions are not very difficult to reverse.
 This is the basic approach: After visiting the fantastic Dwejra bay, you use the very interesting steps just behind the chapel to climb the cliff surrounding the inland sea.
 This is very easy to do and I can warmly recommend this little side trip for its views.
 Ugly quarries again before very nice San Lawrenz, and then it is part of walk 9 (again in reverse) towards Għajn Abdul hill and the spring below.
 You can also climb (some of) the hill if you want.

 The rest of the return is as in the main text, but beware that the text and the map in /Lockhart/ describes two slightly different routes in Santa Luċija.
 Use either approach, but do get yourself onto the correct road, i.e towards the pumping station.

 •5 IL-KASTELL (ĊITTADELLA) (my total time 0h27, this very short time even includes stops for photography and admiring the view; +51m -31m, 0 laps): This is the “Walking Tour of Il-Kastell” in Lonely Planet’s “Malta”.

 So short that it is almost not a walk in itself, but in addition to the excellent views it provides access to a great cathedral and the three museums (four if you include the cathedral museum) inside the Kastell.
-I guess you will be able to “waste” a few hours here if you really wanted to.
-I did not try them myself, but went along to Xewkija to visit the great dome instead… The walk starts at the Pjazza Indipendenza in Victoria and ends at the steps of the Cathedral of the Assumption.
+I guess you would be able to “waste” a few hours here if you really wanted to.
+I did not try them myself, but went along to Xewkija to visit the great dome instead… The walk starts at the Pjazza Indipendenza in Victoria and ends at the steps of the “Rotunda”.

 You should have no problem of finding your way here…